 Are you buying a second home or a vacation home?
-Depending on the purpose of that second home, you could have drastically different tax implications to deal with.
-A lot of people own a lake or beach home and will sometimes rent it out when they aren’t using it.
-Whether you rent it out all the time or for just a few weekends for summer, there are important tax rules to claiming that rental income and what deductions you can claim.
-Here is what you need to know about owning a second home.
+If so, you need to know how buying a second home affects taxes.
+Depending on the purpose of your second home, you could have drastically different tax implications to deal with.
+Many people who own a lake or beach home and will sometimes rent the property out when they aren’t using it.
+Whether you rent the home out all the time or for just a few weekends in the summer, there are important tax rules to claiming that rental income and what deductions you can take.
+Here is what you need to know about owning and paying taxes on a second home.

 Not Renting the Home?